HospitalRun/components/.github/PULL_REQUEST_TEMPLATE.md

 - [Link of the new dependency]
 - [etc]

 *Note: pull requests without proper descriptions may simply be closed without further discussion.
 We appreciate your contributions, but need to know what you are offering in clearly described format.
+Provide tests for all code that you add/modify.
+If you add/modify any components update the storybook.
 Thanks! (you can delete this text)*